About the Book

 Follow the life of Panthera’s CEO and the man Time Magazine calls, "the Indiana Jones of wildlife conservation" as he searches for his voice and fulfills a promise to speak for animals, and people, who cannot speak for themselves.
 This real-life story with tender illustrations by Catia Chien explores truths not defined by the spoken word.

-Available in hard-cover and as an e-book, A Boy and a Jaguar, will be released on May 6, 2014.
+Available in hard-cover and as an e-book, A Boy and a Jaguar, was released on May 6, 2014.
 Order your copy now!

 This book made me cry tears of sympathy, and joy.
 You and I are this boy; You and I are this jaguar."